 By now we’ve all seen the hilarious ‘BBC Dad’ interview which saw one unfortunate home-worker embarrassingly broadcast the antics of his children to millions of viewers across the world.
 Fortunately for the family involved, everyone has seen the funny side, but it does raise the question ‘how do businesses ensure their workers are operating from a productive working space when working from home?’

 After all, for many organizations, allowing employees to work from home can prove highly beneficial.
-It can help save valuable overhead costs, which are better invested into strategic areas of the business instead, and also saves workers from having to commute long hours every day.
-Get home working right and businesses are onto a winner, fail to provide the right guidelines however and businesses will find their workforce struggling to reach the same productivity levels that they would when working in the office.
+It can help save valuable overhead costs, which are better invested into strategic areas of the business, and also saves workers from having to commute long hours every day.
+Get home working right and businesses are onto a winner, fail to provide the right guidelines, however, and businesses will find their workforce struggling to reach the same productivity levels that they would when working in the office.

 Learning from the mistakes of the BBC dad combined with lessons on productivity, there are three key considerations for the ‘at-home’ worker:

 Psychologists allege that a windowless office could cost you 46 minutes of sleep a night, so environment is everything.
 The condition of your working area is naturally going to affect the quality of your output, so it’s important to ensure you have plenty of space and natural light, if possible.
 Working in a cramped area with uncomfortable seating will hinder productivity.
 Make sure your table, desk and especially chair, are comfy and fit your needs.
-At work, employers tend to provide furniture, which is ergonomically designed to improve your health and comfort - make sure you do the same.
-More recently, standing desks and split keyboards offer additional health benefits and are relatively cost effective.
+At work, employers tend to provide furniture, which is ergonomically designed to improve your health and comfort, so make sure you do the same.
+More recently, standing desks and split keyboards offer additional health benefits and are relatively cost-effective.